mmastrac/stylus/README.md

 ## Configuration

-Example configuration for a status page.
+Example `config.yaml` for a **Stylus** install.
 This configuration attaches metadata to the various states and has selectors that apply to both and HTML (for a status table) and CSS (for a status SVG image).

 ```